Stochastic Gradients for Large-Scale Tensor Decomposition: Stochastic GCP Gradient

 This is only on average, so we oversample to get sufficiently many zeros with high probability.
 Namely, we sample $\rho \, (n^d/\zeta) \, q$ indices where $\rho > 1$ is the oversample rate.
 A default of $\rho = 1.1$ is justified in \cref{sec:determ-overs-rate}.

 Since we have to check against the entire list of nonzeros for each sample, the cost of the rejection sampling for zeros can be significant.
 To achieve a speed that does not dominate the other costs, our MATLAB implementation uses various efficiencies such as conversion from multi-indices to linear indices, presorting the list of nonzero linear indices, and using the hidden builtin function \texttt{\_ismemberhelper}.
-If $n^d \geq 2^{64}$, conversion of linear indices is impossible in MATLAB or at least requires extended precision in languages that support this such as Python; in either case, we can expect at least an order-of-magnitude performance penalty.
-Hash tables hold the promise of $O(1)$ lookups, but the cost of hashing and the actual lookups can still be expensive in practice and did not yield improvements in our tests.
+If $n^d \geq 2^{64}$, conversion to linear indices so that we can use these efficiencies is not possible.
+Beyond MATLAB, efficiency can be achieved using extended precision, hash tables, etc. As an alternative to \emph{specialized} implementations for efficient rejection sampling (that are potentially language and architecture dependent), we propose a \emph{specialized} algorithm that entirely avoids rejection sampling in the next subsection.